OminduD/Ionex-Tab/README.md

 - Rain Sounds for relaxation
 - Ocean Waves for meditation
 - Forest Ambience for nature lovers

+### 🐾 Virtual Pet Companion

+**Your personal desktop friend!**
+- **Interactive**: Click to pet, watch it react!
+- **Smart Behavior**:
+  - Sleeps after 3 minutes of inactivity
+  - Wakes up happily when you return
+  - Wanders around your screen
+- **Customizable**:
+  - Multiple animal sprites (Fox, Cat, Dog, etc.)
+  - "Cool" and themed appearances
+- **Focus Friendly**: Automatically hides when you enter Focus Mode to let you work.

 ### 🛠️ Settings & Configuration